 Anyone who has had large ambitions to make a narrative film-on-video and has followed through with that dream, would sympathize with these folks for the name they choose for their production company: Panic Struck Productions.
 Three years later, Shane Felux (director) and Dawn Cowings (screen writer) finished their 40-minute high tech, high concept Star Wars fan film: Revelations.
 They accomplished all of this around 9-5 jobs, families, kids and bills.
 They accumulated $20,000 on the credit cards which included the purchase of a Canon XL1s (from eBay), computers and Adobe Premiere Pro.
 All of the actors worked for free, some driving 4-8 hours after taking time off of work, twenty-five of them bringing their own Storm Troopers costume.
 Not yet impressed?
-Check out a trailer or the entire piece at their website.
-Nearly 1 million others already have.
+Nearly 1 million others already have watched the trailer.

 If you have a TV-watching child between the ages of four and eight, go ask them who Buster is.
 If you don't, we'll tell you: he is a talking rabbit who is friends with a talking aardvark named Arthur.
 They have a daily show on PBS and a healthy web presence that includes some well-made, informative video.
 The stream comes in QuickTime or RealPlayer with big and small options for both.
 You might just find yourself looking over your child's shoulder at these short 2-minute videos.